code-with-vanhai/trading-journal/README.md

 - Create and share general trading strategies (not tied to specific transactions)

 ### Data Handling
-- Filtering and searching capabilities for transactions (likely implemented in frontend/API)
+- Advanced filtering and searching capabilities for transactions
+  - Filter by ticker, transaction type, date range, and price range
+  - Server-side sorting for all columns with visual indicators
+  - Configurable page size (10, 25, 50, 100 items per page)
-- Pagination for lists
+  - URL parameter synchronization for sharing specific views
+- Smart pagination with page size selector and full navigation controls
+- Result count and summary information

 ## API Endpoints (Based on File Structure)